berkeman/glansigt/_posts/2019-06-05-performance.markdown

 <p align="left"><img src="{{ site.baseurl }}assets/performance_numbers_from_installman.jpg"> </p>

-(Cut from the Accelerator's installation manual.)
+This data is cut from the Accelerator's installation manual.
+(The `csvimport` method has been improved significantly since then.)

 Note that all numbers are produced using high level Python programs.